johntrigg/intro-to-ctf-tools/crypto.md

 ## picoCTF the numbers

 Functionally a cipher where 1 is a, 2 is b, and so on.
-Cyberchef has an option for this.
+Cyberchef has an option for this (a1z26), but it should auto detect.